determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/singularity.rst

 Singularity and Podman each support various local container file formats and reference them using a slightly different syntax.
 Utilize a cached image by referencing a local path using the experiment configuration :ref:`environment.image <exp-environment-image>`.
-When using this strategy, the local diretory needs to be accessible on all compute nodes.
+When using this strategy, the local directory needs to be accessible on all compute nodes.

 When using Podman, you could save images in OCI archive format to files in a local directory ``/shared/containers``